Relax and Restore

 Since some experts think that social distancing might need to last for quite a long time, or at least be intermittently necessary, our new normal may require us to choose between despair and thoughtful, intentional simplification, which can include true leisure.

 If you're already using your time to revive or discover interests in cooking, gardening, music, woodworking, hiking, drawing, reading, or knitting, fantastic!
 Keep it up, and teach your kids.
 If you've always wanted to learn another language, train for a marathon, or write poetry, now's your chance.
-Teach yourself to code, to sew, or to roll out a perfect pie crust.
+Teach yourself to code, sew, or roll out a perfect pie crust.

 Comments